makhlwf/AI-Text-Editor/README.md

+# this app is a work in progress
+Its not readdy for full use.

 # AI Text Editor

 AI Text Editor is a Windows application that brings the power of AI to any text field on your system.
 With a simple hotkey, you can instantly fix grammar, change the writing style of your text, or give it a direct instruction.